Are Welsh hot tempered?

 In this post, I will explain the basics of Welsh DNA, from how it shows up on autosomal DNA tests to the basic genetic history of the Welsh people.
 There is strong evidence that the Welsh people look very different – from a genetic perspective – than the rest of Britain.

-READ ALSO: What are the pros of the Emancipation Proclamation?
+READ ALSO: What is the meaning of tangential stress?

 What is the modern Welsh name for themselves?